Class of 2023 Celebrate Sober Campaign

 With the support of PBMC Northwell Health, Riverhead CAP returned to Riverhead High School to facilitate the mandatory Pre-Prom meetings for graduating seniors and their parents.
-Dr. Lincoln Cox, Chief of Emergency Medicine, talked to students and their parents about the health implications of underage drinking.
-He also addressed the long-term effects of substance use.
+Dr. Lincoln Cox, Chief of Emergency Medicine, and Dr. Nicholas Palamidessi, Associate Chair of Emergency Medicine, talked to students and their parents about the health implications of underage drinking, marijuana use, and the long-term effects of substance use.
 Sgt.
-Dino Isgro and Officer Giuseppe Rosini of the Riverhead Police Department addressed the legal consequences of underage drinking and how the choices young people make can have dire results.
+Dino Isgro of the Riverhead Police Department addressed the serious legal repercussions of underage drinking, driving under the influence of alcohol and marijuana, and how the choices young people make can be detrimental to themselves and others.

 Each year, 5,000 people under the age of twenty-one die from alcohol-related causes.
 In addition, more than 190,000 people under twenty-one visit and emergency room for alcohol-related injuries.
 Alcohol is the drug most abused by teens and causes more deaths in young people than all illegal drugs combined.
 One-third of alcohol-related teen traffic fatalities occur between April and June, which is peak prom and graduation season.